 Early investors had doubts about the company.
 Brian and Joe were not tech guys.
 They were designers.
 They knew how to make a pretty website, but that’s about it.
 They knew nothing about functional design or business.
 The tech-heavy investors in the area thought the idea was crazy.
 Who would want to rent out a room in their house?
 Who would want to stay in someone else’s house?
 What if someone gets killed while staying in an Airbnb rental?

-Eventually, Y-Combinator took a chance, invested $20,000, and accepted them into their accelerator program.
+Eventually, Y-Combinator took a chance, invested $20,000 for 6% of the company, and accepted them into their accelerator program.
 With that small amount of funding, they were able to show that they could, in fact, rent rooms.
-Venture capital investors began to jump on board, and the company now is worth $30 billion.
-Initially, they were selling 10% of the company for $150,000.
-The return is staggering.
-If you had invested in that early round, your return would be 20,000 times your investment!
+Venture capital investors began to jump on board, and the company now is worth $31 billion.
+Y-Combinator’s stake now is estimated to be worth about $890 million, more than a 44,000x return on their $20,000!

 So, how does this apply to our area?
 Several ways:

 We MUST begin to try crazy ideas.
 As we’ve worked to build Metro Startup Launcher, I’ve had several people tell me: “We don’t need more capital for startups.
 The good startups get the capital they need.”
 I don’t agree with this.
 In the Louisville area, it is highly unlikely that Airbnb would have received the initial $20,000 that allowed them to begin to validate their concept.
 The idea was “too crazy.”
 The idea behind Uber was crazy.
 The idea behind ______ (fill in the blank) was crazy.
 Get the point?
 We have to try crazy ideas, and some will fail.
 We have to have many more failures, or we won’t get the home runs.